apache/ignite-3/modules/platforms/dotnet/Apache.Extensions.Caching.Ignite/README.md

     .AddIgniteDistributedCache(options => options.TableName = "IGNITE_DISTRIBUTED_CACHE");
 ```

-`AddIgniteClientGroup` is required for the cache to work.
+* `AddIgniteClientGroup` is required for the cache to work.
 It is used to create a connection to the Ignite cluster.
+* Ignite table will be created automatically if it does not exist.
+Key column is `VARCHAR` and value column is `VARBINARY`.

 ## Configuration